 Chances are, if you’re reading this you think you’re a good software developer or you want to know what makes a good developer.

-At Gislen Software, we believe a great developer is someone who check’s every one of these tick boxes below.
+At Gislen Software, we believe a great developer is someone who checks’s every one of these tick boxes below.

-Good software developers are the unseen hero’s of this world.
-Good developers bring functionality and information in ways that are gloriously helpful (and bug free).
+Good software developers are the unseen heroes of this world.
+Good developers bring functionality and information in ways that are gloriously helpful (and bug-free).

 ✓ 1.
 You don’t just write good code